 Bond allocation fees and LIHTC fees may be paid together.

-Monitoring Fee: $9.00 per $1,000 (.009) of the annual Federal LIHTC amount allocated is due for all placed-in-service properties no later than March 15th following the first year of the LIHTC.
-An annual monitoring fee of $4.00 per $1,000 (.004) of the annual LIHTC amount allocated is due for all properties in the 16th year and thereafter no later than March 15.
-Properties with HOME and/or NHTF funds will pay an additional monitoring fee based on the number of assisted units.
-These fees as described are assessed regardless of when the development was approved.
+Compliance Fee: $9.00 per $1,000 (.009) of the annual Federal LIHTC amount allocated is due for all placed-in-service properties following the first year of the LIHTC.
+An annual monitoring fee of $4.00 per $1,000 (.004) of the annual LIHTC amount allocated is due for all properties in the 16th year and thereafter.
+Properties with HUD Resources funds will pay an additional compliance fee based on the number of assisted units.

-Asset Management Fee: $100 per unit per year for all properties that have entered into an Asset Management Agreement with KHRC, unless otherwise agreed upon.
-The fee is due no later than March 15th following the placed-in-service year of the first building.
 These fees as described are assessed regardless of when the development was approved.

 9% lihtc limits and Set-Asides